Geeta and Sanjay Chopra kidnapping case: Defence and alibi

 Billa claimed that he was in Bombay from 25 August to 1 September.
 He said he had acquired the head injury while trying to steal a car in Agripada, Bombay.
 Billa claimed he was forced to make a false confession.
 He said he was wanted by the Bombay police for false cases, so he had fled to Delhi with Ranga.
 They had come to Delhi on 15 August.
 On 18 August, they went to Panipat where Ranga's sister lived.
 On 25 August, both left for Bombay.
 On the 28th, he got his head wound.
 On 31 August, he left for Delhi, where he was informed by Ranga that they were wanted for the murders.
 They then tried to hide out in Delhi.
 They were trying to escape to Madras via Delhi when they were caught by the army men.
-He claimed he had been tortured by the police to make the confession.
+He claimed he had been tortured by the police to confess.
 Ranga said that the sword was planted on him and that when his clothes were taken from him, they had no bloodstains.

-They also produced witnesses to establish Billa's alibi.
+They also produced witnesses to establish Billa's alibi but the court found his plea of alibi to be false.

 Witnesses

 Two doctors from the Willingdon Hospital who examined Billa on the night of 26 August could not positively identify him.
-The radiographer opined that the original skiagraph of that man matched with the recent skiagraph of Billa's.
+The radiographer opined that the original skiagraph of that man matched the recent skiagraph of Billa's.
 Sub-inspector Chander could positively identify the two.
 Sohan Lal, a landlord in Majlis Park, identified and said that they had rented a room from him on 24 August and stayed there till 31 August.
 He said that he had seen a bandage on Billa's head on 27 August.
-Another witness, Parkash, the proprietor of hotel in Fatehpur said that he had given the two a room from 16 August to 23 August.
+Another witness, Parkash, the proprietor of a hotel in Fatehpur, said that he had given the two a room from 16 August to 23 August.
 Anil Kumar Gupta, who worked in a guest house near Gali Telian in Delhi, said he had given them a room from 31 August to 2 September.
 Susheel Kumar, a parking attendant, had charged them for parking at Buddha Jayanti Park.
 He had noticed a boy and girl in the rear.
 Avdesh Singh Sharma, a physician from Agra, said he had removed Billa's stitches on 4 September, but Billa had left without paying him.